-Flexboard’s NAUF particleboard core and face material are made from 100% recovered and recycled fiber content making it fully FSC certified.
-Timberflex’s Italian Poplar Plywood face is unfortunately not FSC certified, but Timberflex can be supplied with the FSC certified NAUF particleboard core.
+Flexboard’s NAUF particleboard core and Eucalyptus Hardboard face material are made from 100% recovered and recycled fiber content making both face and core components sustainable options.
+Although Timberflex’s Italian Poplar Plywood face does not have any notable sustainable qualities, Timberflex can be supplied with the NAUF particleboard core as well.

 Reviewed the questions and still aren’t sure whether to go with the wider size variety of the Flexboard or the high-quality Italian Poplar Plywood of the Timberflex?
 Our team is more than happy to walk you through your project and help determine which is right for you.
 Or if you want to see these materials in action before you buy, you can request a sample.